-Could Your Build a Department or Operation That Actually Grew Stronger Under Stress?
+Could You Build a Department or Operation That Actually Grows Stronger Under Stress?

 Moving into the new millennium, Chris Galvin (grandson of founder Paul Galvin) took the reins of Motorola.
 The cellular manufacturer, with a storied history of innovation that included creating the first car radios, was at the absolute pinnacle of its strength.
 With some 150,000 global employees, Motorola reached a market capitalization of $90 billion in 1999.

 Four years later, Galvin, still wearing his ostentatiously monogrammed shirts, was ousted by his board in disgrace.
 Motorola had lost two-thirds of its worth and laid off a full third of its employees (including—full disclosure—your humble servant), after a ferocious competitive repost from Nokia, September 11th, The Dot-Com bust, and a $2.5 billion self-inflicted wound called the Iridium Satellite System.
 Titan to Titanic in four short years.

 No one would think to look at such a Goliath and call it “fragile,” but that’s exactly what Motorola was; it was fragile to irrational exuberance in the tech market, savvy competition, shocking national events, big top-down mistakes, nepotism, and its own size.
 When thought about in this way, Motorola’s downfall was preordained.

 In his startlingly insightful book, Antifragile: Things That Gain From Disorder (Incerto), Nassim Nicholas Taleb illustrates that the chaos, randomness, and stressors of the world are wholly unpredictable.
 We currently waste time trying to make better predictions.
 We would do better to forget about prediction, and instead try to build operations and institutions that, like our muscles, became stronger from stress.